tezzigator/azure-tezos-signer/README.md

 # Tezos Remote Signer
 This is a Python app that receives remote-signer protocol formatted messages from the Tezos baking client and passes them on to an MS Azure CloudHSM to be signed.
 This script will autodetect all signing keys in your keyvault and will allow for signing from clients by all keys.
+It will also fetch the CosmosDB access/pass key from the Keyvault so you dont have to store sensitive data locally.

 ## Azure Elements
 * VM running the tezos code, configured with a system-managed identity